How to Structure AI Agency Service Packages to Maximize Revenue Per Client

 Always present all three tiers simultaneously — never send a single-price proposal.
 Use a side-by-side format with a "Recommended" badge on Tier 2.
 Start your verbal walkthrough with Tier 3 (the anchor), then work down to Tier 2.
 Most prospects will land on Tier 2, having just seen Tier 3 make it look affordable.

-For more on how to present pricing confidently on sales calls, see our guide on closing high-ticket AI deals on Zoom.
+For more on how to present pricing confidently on sales calls, see our guide on closing AI automation clients.
 And for the broader context of pricing strategy, read our AI agency pricing guide for retainers and projects.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.